School Program for Grades K-2

-During this staff-led program students will practice science skills by making observations of animal specimens from our virtual collections to discover how different adaptations help animals survive in their natural environment.
-Students will explore the different kinds of structural adaptations of animals who live on land, water, and in the air.
+During this museum educator-led program, students compare and contrast animal specimens from our virtual collections to discover how different adaptations help animals survive in their habitat.
+Students will explore the different kinds of adaptations for animals who live on land, water, and in the air.

 Upcoming Science How Live Webinars

-Bring a Smithsonian scientist into your home and classroom with Smithsonian Science How, a series of live video webinars that connect Smithsonian science experts with students.
+Bring Smithsonian and other scientists into your home and classroom with Smithsonian Science How, a series of live video webinars that connect science experts with students.
 These new webinars will connect your students with the core content of the Animal Adaptations school programs and provide students with an opportunity to extend their learning in the content area.

 There are no webinars scheduled at this time.